jakcron/libtoolchain/README.md

 See more [here](./BUILDING.md).

 # Documentation
-The documentation is available at docs/index.html.
-Or alternatively at https://jakcron.github.io/libtoolchain.
+The documentation can be generated using Doxygen, and created at docs/index.html.
+Alternatively documentation for the current stable version is available at https://jakcron.github.io/libtoolchain-docs.

 # License
 This source code is made available under the [MIT license](./LICENSE).